With summer coming to an end, take advantage of the last of the fresh berries with this gorgeous homemade blueberry blackberry pie.

-One of my favorite ways to use fresh berries are in pies.
-If you minimize the amount of sugar you use, and you don’t over-thicken the filling with corn starch or arrowroot, pies do an amazing job of capturing the fruit’s purest flavor.
+One of my favorite ways to use fresh berries I have stashed in the freezer are in pies.
+Pies do an amazing job of capturing the fruit’s purest flavor, whether fresh or frozen.

 If you’ve never made a homemade crust, I get that it can feel intimidating.
 But it’s just one of those things you have to try and practice.
 Then it gets really easy.
 I promise.
 Once you make a homemade crust, you’ll never settle for a pre-made crust again.
 It’s that delicious.

 This crust recipe below is an amazing, flaky, all butter pie crust.
 Or you can try my grandma’s pie crust recipe.
 But here’s the thing.
 If you need a shortcut, never feel bad about using store bought pie crust.
 Everyone needs a shortcut now and then!

 The key to a flaky pie crust: Keep the ingredients COLD!
 In the oven, the butter will melt in the pie dough layers and make an amazingly tender crust.

 How to Make Blueberry Pie Filling

 4 fruits help make this pie flavorful: blackberries, blueberries, lemon and apple.
 Apple may sound strange, but don’t leave it out!
 You’ll love that touch of flavor.

 You’ll need both brown sugar and white sugar to sweeten.